agrisemantics/gacs-qip/docs/relations.md

 concepts not otherwise covered (and with the expectation that _Topic_ might be further differentiated over time).

-#### Custom relations between concepts
+#### Custom (non-SKOS) relations between concepts

-Some thesauri, such as AGROVOC and CAB Thesaurus, use semantic relations beyond those of _broader_, _narrower_, and _related_ to express more specific relations between concepts.
+Some thesauri, such as AGROVOC and CAB Thesaurus, use semantic relations beyond standard SKOS properties to express more specific relations between concepts.
 However, efforts to "ontologize" thesauri with such additional relations struggle to ensure that the properties would be applied consistently, comprehensively, and maintainably.
 The GACS Working Group decided that custom relations should only be created for use cases important enough to justify the effort.
 Two properties qualified: _hasProduct_ and _productOf_, for relating fish as a product to fish as an organism.

-#### Mapping relations between concepts
+#### Mapping to concepts in external vocabularies

 GACS was created at the intersection of three existing thesauri, and each concept in GACS has a SKOS "exact match" relation back to the concept or